harsheenkohli/innerve-blog/README.md

 > Thank you!
 > PS.
-I don't really know and am unable to understand how to make one with correct format :( WOuld love to learn this too (if possible)
+I don't really know and am unable to understand how to make one with correct format :( Would love to learn this too (if possible)